Master's Thesis Submission Form

 Students purchasing their thesis closer to deadlines or the winter holiday season may experience a longer waiting period.
 MP will email you when your copies are ready.
 If printed copies are required by your department, then the publishing requirement is dependent only on the final publishing payment; you do not have to wait for copies to arrive in order to be cleared for graduation.

 Department copies will be delivered to the designated department, free of charge.
-Personal copies can be either picked up at our office or shipped to your address.
+Personal copies will be shipped to your address.
 We use USPS flat-rate shipping.
 As such, the shipping fee is determined by the length of your document and subsequent size of your book.
 MP will email you with the tracking information once the copies are shipped.

 *Policies are established by the College of Graduate Studies.
 If you have questions, call (619) 594-5213.